For North Korea, next step is a nuclear test

 "If such a deal is possible, mere cognition is not enough.
 The U.S. will have to pay, will have to provide generous 'aid' as a reward for North Koreans' willingness to slow down or stop for a while."

-Recent commercially available satellite imagery shows that North Korea has rebuilt an old road leading to its nuclear test site in the mountainous northeast of the country.
-It has also shovelled away snow and dirt from one of the entrances to the test tunnel as recently as November.
+Recent commercially available satellite imagery shows that North Korea has rebuilt an old road leading to its nuclear test site in the mountainous in the northeast of the country.
+It has also shoveled away snow and dirt from one of the entrances to the test tunnel as recently as November.

 At the same time as developing its nuclear weapons test site, the North has pushed ahead with what it says is a civil nuclear programme.